 The timing and product processing data that is stored can help identify underperforming machines, areas and operators.

 A Production Data Report with Operation Times

 On each production machine, data can be acquired from its sensors.
 However, this needs to be processed in a way that’s relevant to machine expected life and service intervals.

 Typical routine maintenance schedules will identify a fixed timescale for replacing machine components.
 However, this may be costly if the time schedule is either underestimated or overestimated.

 During a recent project, we implemented a component life tracker that uses system pressure transducers.
 It calculates the expected life of system components, based on the time spent at different pressure levels.
-When the machine sits idle or performs low impact manufacturing process, the deterioration of system components is lower than when the machine is performing near its maximum operating conditions.
+When the machine sits idle or performs low impact manufacturing process, the deterioration of system components is lower than when the machine performs near its maximum operating conditions.

-By processing information taken from sensors and then using it to predict machine component life, decisions about when to replace machine components can be optimised.
+By processing information taken from sensors and using it to predict machine component life, decisions about when to replace machine components can be optimised.
 This gets the maximum life from components and prevents unexpected machine failure.